Lectionary Bible Studies and Sermons

 1. May gospel ministry be furthered in our church

 When we pray that Word-centered ministry be effective in our church for the building up of God's people and reaching out to the lost, we are praying according to the will of God.
 If we don't pray the prayer nothing much will happen, but if we do pray for effective ministry in our church then we will see the Spirit work to affect that ministry.
 Consider how preaching is often criticized by church members, yet have those who criticize the preached word prayed for a ministry of proclamation?
 In the end, the effectiveness of a preached word rests, to a great extent, on those who hear it.
-God speaks to those who want to hear.
+God speaks to those who want to hear, yes, even through a badly presented sermon.
 For those who have grown dull of hearing, the word will be foolish and boring.

 2. May we grow in love

 It's quite clear that Christian love is something that cannot be worked up, performed, practiced.......
 How can there be love in our church?
-We can talk about it all day long and never achieve it.
-We are all too twisted to be able to love each other.
+We can talk about it all day long and never achieve it - sin sees to that.
 Past and present hurts, personality differences, race, social status..... all separate us.
 Yet, Christ's character of love is freely available, and when accessed, changes us from within.
 True love, the very loving nature of God, is a gift of God, a gift given on request.

 3. May we persevere